gin-gonic/gin/README.md

 	})

 	// However, this one will match /user/john/ and also /user/john/send
-	// If no other routers match /user/john, it will redirect to /user/john/ router.GET("/user/:name/*action", func(c *gin.Context) {
+	// If no other routers match /user/john, it will return 404 page not found information router.GET("/user/:name/*action", func(c *gin.Context) {
 		name := c.Param("name")
 		action := c.Param("action")